vaibhav92/linux/Documentation/admin-guide/cgroup-v2.rst

 	utility is limited to providing the final safety net.

   memory.reclaim
-	A write-only nested-keyed file which exists for all cgroups.
+	A nested-keyed file which exists for all cgroups.

-	This is a simple interface to trigger memory reclaim in the target cgroup.
+	This is a simple interface to trigger memory reclaim and retrive reclaim stats in the target cgroup.

 	This file accepts a single key, the number of bytes to reclaim.
 	No nested keys are currently supported.

+	Reading the file returns number of pages scanned and number of pages reclaimed from the memcg.
+This information fetched from vmpressure info associated with each cgroup.

 	Example::

 	  echo "1G" > memory.reclaim

+	  cat memory.reclaim

+	  scanned 0
+	  reclaimed 0

 	The interface can be later extended with nested keys to configure the reclaim behavior.
 For example, specify the